-As of June 30, 2024, the Company's investment portfolio was diversified with 24 different equity positions.
+As of June 30, 2024, the Company held three different equity positions in its investment portfolio.
 The Company held two equity securities that comprised more than 10% of the equity value of the portfolio.
-The two largest security positions represent 28% and 22% of the portfolio and consists of the common stock of American Realty Investors, Inc. (NASDAQ: ARL) and Alphabet Inc. (NASDAQ: GOOG), which are included in the REITs and real estate companies and Communication Services, respectively.
+The largest security position represents 77% of the portfolio and consists of the common stock of American Realty Investors, Inc. (NYSE: ARL) and is included in REITS and real estate companies industry group.

-The following table shows the net gain (loss) on the Company's marketable securities and the associated margin interest and trading expenses for the respective periods:
+The following table shows the net loss on the Company's marketable securities and the associated margin interest and trading expenses for the respective periods: